withastro/compiler/SYNTAX_SPEC.md

 ## 3. Template

-Everything after the closing `---`, or the entire file when there is no component script.
+The template is considered to be everything after the closing fence of the component script, or the entire file when there is no component script.

 The template mostly follows the [JSX specification](https://facebook.github.io/jsx/), with the differences and additions outlined in §3.1.